 Many schools are taking steps to promote healthier habits for young students, incorporating the CDC’s Whole School, Whole Community, Whole Child (WSCC) model, and schools in warm climates will require shelters from harsh sun, rain, wind, or snow, for their active areas.

-In addition to large pavilion tents and bleacher canopies, shelters may be needed for concession stands, kiosks, and other athletic purposes, including secured equipment storage.
+Shelters may also be needed for concession stands, kiosks, and other athletic purposes, including secured equipment storage.

 General activity weather covers: Beyond playground cover canopy shelters and athletic structures, schools may need these shelters for other areas such as bus stops, covers for walkways and sidewalks, and stage covers for outdoor school events to protect students from bright sunlight and dangerous UV rays, as well as heavy rains, wind, and snow.